daveliepmann/uruk/README.md

 This project is sponsored by [LambdaWerk](https://lambdawerk.com/home).
 It is part of the emacs [XQuery-mode](https://github.com/xquery-mode/) stack.

 ## Installation
 [![Clojars Project](https://img.shields.io/clojars/v/uruk.svg)](https://clojars.org/uruk)

 In your *project.clj* dependencies: `[uruk "0.3.5"]`

 In your namespace: `(:require [uruk.core :as uruk])`.
 (I also like `ur` as an alias, for brevity.
 Delightfully, Ur is another [ancient city-state with ties to the origins of written documents](https://en.wikipedia.org/wiki/Ur).)

+This branch handles MarkLogic 9 Early Access 4.
+To run, you'll need to create a *jar/* directory in this project directory, and put `marklogic-xcc-9.0.20170113.jar` in it.
+MarkLogic will then be found by the `["local" "file:jar"]` entry in *project.clj* `:repositories`.

 ## Usage